Reduce costs based on when your business uses energy

 When new changes to energy rates by the California Public Utilities Commission go into effect over the next several months and years, we're here to help explain what's different and how to save energy and money.

-Learn more about the changing A6 rate eligibility rules
+Learn more about the A6 rate eligibility rules

-On 4/1/2017 eligibility rules for customers new to the A6 rate will be changing:
+On 4/1/2017 eligibility rules for customers new to the A6 rate changed:

 - For customers wanting to go on the A6 rate after 3/31/2017: